This is part of a series of posts from my quest to run a half marathon in all 50 states. Utah was my 39th state.

 The last few miles were past a community park with soccer/lacrosse fields and finally the end was in sight!
 I was utterly exhausted starting around mile 6 of the race, so I just didn’t have it in me to speed up towards the end, as I sometimes do.
 In fact, my last 3 miles were my slowest of the race.
 My left leg, which is my “good leg,” was bothering me very early in the race, with a tight hip flexor and my quad felt like it was made of lead.
 Usually it’s my right leg that’s the problem, with my knee giving out and other issues I’ve been having with it, so I have no idea what was going on with my left leg.
 I just knew this wasn’t going to be one of my best finish times and I was fine with that.

 So finally, I reached the finish line at Staheli Family Farm and was handed a hefty-sized medal.
 I was directed to a table full of lunch-size paper bags, each of which included a water bottle, fruit snacks, and trail mix.
 Also on the table were containers of chocolate milk, string cheese, bananas, oranges, and bread.
-Not bad, but nothing special.
+I did like having the ability to just grab a bag of snacks and go.

 On a side note, as I mentioned earlier, my daughter ran the 5k, and she won second place in her age group!
 I was so happy for her!
 She got a medal similar to the race medal, but it was silver and looked slightly different.
 She was thrilled, of course, especially since this was only her fourth 5k.